flox/flox/pkgdb/docs/valgrind.md

 a few other debug metadata options.

+### Default Flags

+Default options for `valgrind` can be found in `pkgdb/.valgrindrc` and a default suppressions file can be found in `pkgdb/build-aux/valgrind.supp`.

 ### memcheck: Leak Checker

 This tool monitors a running program and attempts to identify potential